YaleDHLab/lab-workshops/intro-to-javascript/README.md

 body.addEventListener('click', colorRed);
 ```

+Here we've added the most important JavaScript function to remember: `console.log()`.
+This function takes as input one or more variables, and it displays each of those variables in the browser's console.
+That lets you inspect those variables to figure out what's going on inside them, which is tremendously helpful when building real applications.

-If you run these lines and you click a few elements, you should see some output in your console.
+If you run the lines above and you click a few elements, you should see some output in your console.
 Those output lines display the contents of the `event` object that's passed to your `colorRed()` function.
 If you click some of the triangles within that object, you should see that the `event` object has lots of information within it:

 ![Event Object](./images/event-object.png)

 There's a lot of information in this event object!
-The portion we care about right now is the `target` attribute within the event object, as the `target` attribute indicates the "target" of a given object--i.e. the element that received the event.
-If you click the triangle next to `target`, you'll be able to learn more about the element that received your click object.
+The portion we care about right now is the `target` attribute within the event object.
+The `target` attribute indicates the "target" of a given object--i.e. the element that received the event.
+If you click the triangle to the left of the word `target`, you'll be able to learn more about the element that received your click object.
 For now, it's enough to note that `style` is an attribute within `event.target`, which means we can change the style of the clicked element inside of our click listener callback.
 This is how the code above works!

 ### Adding Elements to a Page